Hyperion101010/monitor-water/README.md

 1>First open a terminal and in your project directory run "node server.js" to run the node server in the backend.

-2>Then to run the AngularJs server using "ng serve"
+2>Then to run the AngularJs server type "ng serve" in a new terminal.

+3>Open https://127.0.0.1:4200 in your browser to see the application.

 Here is an overview of the tool: